 NOTE: If you want to add A/B Testing to your landing page, refer to A/B Testing, below.

 - On the Landing Page Form Template page, select a Landing Page template.

-- In the Message Designer, add text, images, and form fields to design your landing page.
+- In the Designer, add text, images, and form fields to design your landing page.
 See Message Editor Overview and Zones for more detailed design instructions.

 - When you have finished designing your landing page, click the Menu tab, and then click Return to Campaign to continue working on your landing page.

 Use this option to configure and send two landing pages, and then compare them to see which was the more effective.

 - Click the Add A/B Test Page icon.
 This will:

 - Add a Create New image so that you can add a landing page for comparison and

 - Update section 3 to Determine A/B Test Winner so that you can configure the "winning" conditions.
 Note that sections 3, 4, and 5 will become 4, 5, and 6.

 - Select how the winner of your A/B Test will be determined.
 You can choose: